 “Leave me alone!”
 I shouted in exacerbation, causing her to take just a small step back.

 “Seriously?”
-I stopped abruptly and turned around to face her.
+I stopped abruptly and looked up at her.
 I was fed up.
 I’d had enough of Shelley and her incessant nagging.
 “Why do you think that after all this time, I would tell you?”

 “Because you’ve given in?” she proposed, clearly she was expecting me to finally tell her who my date was for Hogsmeade.

-“Heck, at this moment, I wouldn’t tell you who she was if you were holding a knife to my throat just because I’m afraid that if I did tell you who I’m meeting at Hogsmeade, you’d turn that knife on her.”
+“Heck, at this moment, I wouldn’t tell you who she was if you were holding a knife to my throat just because I’d be afraid that if I did tell you who I’m meeting at Hogsmeade, you’d turn that knife on her.”